awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-findKey.md

 These examples show how to use findKey to find and identify keys in your HSMs\.

 **Example : Find All Keys**
 This command finds all keys for the current user in the HSM\.
-The output includes the key handles of all keys in the HSM\.
+The output includes keys that the user owns and shares, and all public keys in the HSMs\.
-To get the attributes of a key with a particular key handle, use getAttribute\.
+To get the attributes of a key with a particular key handle, use [getAttribute](key_mgmt_util-getAttribute.md)\.
+To determine whether the current user owns or shares a particular key, use [getKeyInfo](key_mgmt_util-getKeyInfo.md) or [findAllKeys](cloudhsm_mgmt_util-findAllKeys.md) in cloudhsm\_mgmt\_util\.

 ```
 Command: findKey